JoeriW/PracticalMachineLearning/PML_Project.md

 #### 6.1.3 out-of-sample error

-As the model was fitted it on the training set it is logical the in-sample error rate will be lower than the out-of-sample error rate.
+As the model was fitted it on the training set it is logical that the in-sample error rate will be lower than the out-of-sample error rate.
 This is due to what is called overfitting.
-Consequently we expect the out-of-sample error rate to be somewhat higher than 2.45%
+Consequently we expect the out-of-sample error rate to be somewhat higher than 2.56%

 ```r